-Dr. de Blank graduated from the University of California, San Francisco School of Medicine with a concentration in Medical Education.
-He completed his residency in Pediatrics, and fellowships in Pediatric Hematology & Oncology and Pediatric Neuro-Oncology at the Children’s Hospital of Philadelphia.
-He completed a Masters of Science in Clinical Epidemiology and Biostatistics at the University of Pennsylvania during his fellowship training.
-After completing his training, he became a faculty member at University Hospitals Rainbow Babies & Children’s Hospital in Cleveland in 2012.
-In 2017, Dr. de Blank joined the faculty at Cincinnati Children’s Hospital Medical Center as a member of the Pediatric Neuro-Oncology program.
+I graduated from the University of California, San Francisco School of Medicine with a concentration in Medical Education.
+I completed my residency in Pediatrics, and fellowships in Pediatric Hematology & Oncology and Pediatric Neuro-Oncology at the Children’s Hospital of Philadelphia.
+During my fellowship training, I also completed a Master of Science in Clinical Epidemiology and Biostatistics at the University of Pennsylvania.
+After completing my training, I became a faculty member at University Hospitals Rainbow Babies & Children’s Hospital in Cleveland in 2012.
+In 2017, I joined the faculty at Cincinnati Children’s as a member of the Pediatric Neuro-Oncology program.

-Dr. de Blank’s clinical and research interests include children with central nervous system tumors, neurofibromatosis type 1 (NF1), and NF1-related tumors.
-His research focuses on the investigation of tissue microstructure in pediatric brain tumors through non-invasive imaging techniques such as MR relaxometry and diffusion tensor imaging.
-The goal of his research is to develop early radiographic tumor biomarkers to characterize pediatric brain tumors and predict their functional consequences.
-Tumor imaging research may guide early intervention efforts and direct support for children with brain tumors in order to improve clinical outcomes in children with brain tumors.
+My clinical and research interests include children with central nervous system tumors, neurofibromatosis type 1 (NF1), and NF1-related tumors.
+My research focuses on investigating tissue microstructure in pediatric brain tumors through non-invasive imaging techniques such as MR relaxometry and diffusion tensor imaging.
+The goal of my research is to develop early radiographic tumor biomarkers to characterize pediatric brain tumors and predict their functional consequences.
+Tumor imaging research may guide early intervention efforts and direct support for children with brain tumors to improve clinical outcomes.

 BA: Stanford University, Stanford, CA, 1997.